robuust/craft-laposta/README.md

         composer require robuust/craft-laposta

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Client Online.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Laposta.

 ## Config